Five Steps to Avoid and Minimize Probate and Trust Disputes

 Different issues affect families differently.
 Challenges such as family businesses and properties, blended families, conflicting burial instructions, overwhelming medical problems and diseases as well as changed circumstances can create a hostile environment.
 Think about the issues that are unique to your family when planning.
 Don't assume everyone will agree on everything.

-Are the Document Valid?
+Are the Documents Valid?

 The validity of wills and trusts may be attacked by those with legitimate and well-founded concerns related to the document's creation and execution.
 The validity of documents may also be attacked by those who are simply dissatisfied with the estate plan.
 Wills and trusts may be contested based upon alleged undue influence on the testator or trustor and/or based upon the testator or trustor's lack of testamentary capacity when the documents were signed.
 Red flag include: